mtumilowicz/scala-akka-http-workshop/README.md

                 }
             }
         ```

-# failure
-* actor provides two separate flows
-    * one for normal logic
-        * consists of actors that handle normal messages
-    * one for fault recovery logic
-        * consists of actors that monitor the actors in the normal flow
-* instead of catching exceptions in an actor, we’ll just let the actor crash
-* actor code for handling messages only contains normal processing logic and no error handling or fault recovery logic
-    * it’s effectively not part of the recovery process, which keeps things much clearer
+## supervision
-* The mailbox for a crashed actor is suspended until the supervisor in the recovery flow has decided
+* actor is the supervisor of the created child actor
-what to do with the exception
-* How does an actor become a supervisor?
-    * Akka has chosen to enforce parental supervision, meaning that any actor that creates
-    actors automatically becomes the supervisor of those actors.
-    * A supervisor doesn’t “catch exceptions;” rather it decides what should happen with the
-      crashed actors that it supervises based on the cause of the crash
+* supervision hierarchy is fixed for the lifetime of a child actor
+* actors that are most likely to crash should be as low down the hierarchy as possible
+    * when a fault occurs in the top level of the actor system, it could restart all the
+    top-level actors or even shut down the actor system.
 * The supervisor doesn’t try to fix the actor or its state.
     * It simply renders a judgment on how to recover, and then triggers the corresponding strategy
+* mailbox for a crashed actor is suspended until the supervisor will decide what to do with the exception
 * The supervisor has four options when deciding what to do with the actor:
     * Restart
         * The actor must be re-created from its Props